 #2 Interview the transfer maid

-Once you have a good candidate, you can opt to get to know her more.
-Do liaise with your agency on the possibility of an interview.
+When you’ve found a good candidate, you can choose to get to know her better by contacting your agency about the possibility of an interview.

 #3 Let her know your expectations, too

-Are there any specific practice that the maid needs to follow while living in your house?
-How about the salary you are offering?
-Are there special tasks you expect her to do, such as taking care of toddlers or the elderly?
-These should be conveyed during the interview session.
+Are there any specific instructions your maid needs to follow while living in your home?
+For instance, what about caring for toddlers or the elderly?
+What about your proposed salary?
+These should be communicated during the interview.

 Maid transfer and protection made easy

 The process of maid transfer has been made easy by MOM for employers.
 Both the employer who is hiring and the one who is transferring can save on expenses while getting the services they require.
-With ePROTECT maid at Tiq by Etiqa Insurance, you can be further protected from unexpected expenses and liabilities as an employer.
+With Tiq Maid Insurance, you can be further protected from unexpected expenses and liabilities as an employer.
 Learn more here.

 Tiq by Etiqa Insurance Pte.
 Ltd.